Latest Exam Results: July 19th, 2025

-Our next test session will be on Saturday, May 17th, 2025, at 1pm.
-We are available on a weekend for those who cannot make it during the week.
-Our weekend sessions have proved to be very helpful to many and we are pleased to be able to provide it.
+Our next test session will be on Saturday, August 16th, 2025, at 1pm.
+Our weekend sessions have proved to be very helpful to many and we are pleased to be able to provide them.
+If you have not moved forward from a Technician class license, please consider it.
+The rewards you will experience will be worth the time you put in to get that next level.

 Again, I want to personally thank each of our examiners for taking time out of their weekend to help administer the examinations.
 Volunteering your time and experience to help new applicants is one of the great things I have seen Hams doing for our hobby.
 Again my thanks to each of you.
 We couldn’t do it without you!